ADD CONDITION

 Pediatric Use

 If your child is under 5 years old, it's important to consult with a doctor before using this medication.
 For children aged 5 years and older, you can give them one lozenge to dissolve slowly in their mouth.
-They may repeat this every 2 hours as needed, or follow your doctor's instructions for use.
-Always ensure you are following the recommended guidelines for their age to keep them safe and healthy.
+This can be repeated every 2 hours as needed, or as directed by a healthcare professional.
+Always follow your doctor's advice to ensure the safety and effectiveness of the treatment for your child.

 Geriatric Use